 For a travel manager, it’s critical to know a business traveler’s flying rights.
 Not everything goes according to plan, so knowing what situations qualify as eligible for reimbursement can soften the blow of unexpected issues.Here is a simple guide to everything you need to know when it comes to a passenger’s flying rights within the EU:

-ultimate business travel essentials checklist.Keep in mind: most claims are required to be filed seven days from receipt of the luggage (21 days if it was delayed), while legal action must be pursued two years from the date the luggage arrives.To avoid an unpleasant fate for an employee’s belongings in the the first place, managers can encourage their employees to travel early and travel light.
+ultimate business travel essentials checklist.Keep in mind: most claims are required to be filed seven days from receipt of the luggage (21 days if it was delayed), while legal action must be pursued two years from the date the luggage arrives.To avoid an unpleasant fate for an employee’s belongings in the first place, managers can encourage their employees to travel early and travel light.
 It’s proven that doing both makes the unexpected much less likely to occur.